Welcome to UNICEF USA!

 A huge part of the Innovation agenda is to connect the world’s most marginalized populations, to empower young people with access to information, opportunities and choices.
 UNICEF uses technology and new approaches to engage young people around the world, connect them to their governments and provide opportunities to ensure that they are future ready.

-UNICEF's approach to innovation is rooted in the following principles:
+UNICEF's approach to innovation is rooted in the following principles for digital development:

 - Involve end users in planning, development and implementation